Extracting Persistent Clusters in Dynamic Data via M\"obius inversion: Introduction

+R. González-Díaz et al. devised the so-called spatiotemporal barcode as a visual tool to encode the lifespan of connected components on an image sequence over time \cite{gonzalez2015spatiotemporal}.
+Dey and Hou proposed efficient algorithms for computing zigzag persistent homology of dynamic graphs \cite{dey2021computing}.
+Kim, M\'emoli, and Stefanou showed in \cite{kim2019interleaving} that the aforementioned distance $\dintf$ between formigrams is closely related to both the Hausdorff distance \cite{buragobook} and the erosion distance \cite{patel2018generalized}.
+Rolle and Scoccola considered a variation of $\dintf$ for comparisons of multiparameter hierarchical clusterings \cite{rolle2020stable}.
+Ghrist and Riess studied a Hodge theory for cellular sheaves valued in lattices (i.e. functors from the face posets of cell complexes to lattices) \cite{ghrist2020cellular}.

 \paragraph{Acknowledgements.} This work was partially supported by NSF grants IIS-1422400, CCF-1526513, DMS-1723003, and CCF-1740761.
 We thank Zane Smith for providing an example of non-planar formigram in Example \ref{example:non-planar}.
-Also, we thank Michael Lesnick for useful comments about the paper and for suggesting a proof strategy for Proposition \ref{prop:block decomp}.
+Also, we thank Michael Lesnick for useful comments about the paper.
+WK thanks Amit Patel for beneficial discussions regarding topics related to Section \ref{sec:summarizing formigrams via mobius}.